How to Make Computer Music: A Step-by-Step Guide for Beginners

 Selecting a Suitable Computer and Operating System

-Selecting a computer and operating system compatible with music production is vital.
+Selecting a computer and an operating system compatible with music production is vital.
 Some minimum specifications you should aim for include a Core i5 processor, 8GB RAM, and a solid-state drive.
 These specs will ensure that your computer can handle the processing power required for working with a DAW, a musical instrument digital interface (MIDI), an audio card, and other aspects of music production.

 Understanding Audio Interfaces